 Check whether it is possible to make both arrays equal by modifying a single element in Python

 Suppose we have two arrays nums1 and nums2 and another value k.
-We have to check whether both arrays can be made equal by modifying any one element from the nums1 in the following way (only once): We can add any value from the range [-k, k] to any element of nums1.
+We have to check whether both arrays can be made equal by modifying any one element from nums1 in the following way (only once): We can add any value from the range [-k, k] to any element of nums1.

-So, if the input is like nums1 = [5,7,11] nums2 = [5,5,11] k = 8, then the output will be True as we can add -2 (in range [-8,8]) with nums1[1] to make it 5 then it will be same as nums2.
+So, if the input is like nums1 = [5,7,11], nums2 = [5,5,11], k = 8, then the output will be True as we can add -2 (in range [-8,8]) with nums1[1] to make it 5 then it will be same as nums2.

-To solve this, we will follow these steps −
+To solve this, we will follow these steps ?

-• sort the list nums1 and nums2
+• Sort both arrays nums1 and nums2

-• temp := False
+• Initialize temp := False and idx := -1

-• if nums1[i] is not same as nums2[i], then
+• If nums1[i] is not same as nums2[i], then:

-• idx := i
+• Set temp := True and idx := i

-• return False
+• Otherwise, return False

-Let us see the following implementation to get better understanding −
+Let us see the following implementation to get better understanding ?

 def solve(nums1, nums2, k):